 Elizabeth Kubler-Ross has written extensively on handling grief.
-She worked with grief stricken people, those suffering deep loss and their caregivers, in grief and loss workshops called "Growth and Transition Workshops".
+She worked with grief stricken people, those suffering deep loss and their caregivers, in grief and loss workshops called "Growth and Transition Workshops."
 I've written a page on her perspectives called Kubler-Ross Stages of Grief.

-Go to Grief and Loss Retreat
+Go to California Grief, Loss and Difficult Emotions Retreat